germanescobar/http-server/README.md

 }
 ```

-To use your implementation, set it in the @HttpServer@ instance:
+To use your implementation, set it in the `HttpServer` instance:

 ```java
 HttpServer server = new HttpServer(3000, new MyHandler());